priyaan27/OIB_WebDevelopment_Internship/oibsip_task2/README.md

 - `index.html`: The main HTML file that represents the structure of the portfolio website.
 - `styles.css`: The CSS file that applies styling to the HTML elements.
-- `script.js`: The JavaScript file that adds interactivity and functionality to the portfolio.
+- `script.js`: The JavaScript file that adds interactivity and functionality to the portfolio

 ## Preview